~ Irritable bowel syndrome (IBS) has a hereditary component.

 Typically, the gallbladder stores bile when you haven’t recently eaten.
-Then it is released from the gallbladder into the upper part of the small intestines.
-The bile acids then break up, or emulsify, fats so that they can be easily digested by lipases.[ref]
+When stimulated, the gallbladder releases the bile into the upper part of the small intestines.
+The bile acids then break up or emulsify fats so they can be easily digested by lipases.[ref]

-If too much of the bile acid ends up in the colon, diarrhea will ensue… This can be either from too much being produced or from not enough being reabsorbed at the end of the small intestines (at the ileum).
+If too much bile acid ends up in the colon, diarrhea will ensue… This can be either from too much being produced or from not enough being reabsorbed at the end of the small intestines (at the ileum).

 Studies show that between 10 – 25% of patients with IBS-D had problems stemming from bile acids reaching the colon.[ref]

 Enteric nervous system irritation: one genetic cause of IBS